-39.9.
+39.8.
 Risk of the adverse effects of climate change

 The activity of the Company is not affected directly and significantly by the adverse effects of climate change; they do not exert a material impact on revenues that may jeopardise the level of revenues presented in these financial statements.
-In addition, the activity of the Group governed by PannErgy Plc. is climate-neutral in the sense that the utility and value of the assets required for its core activity - geothermal heat generation - are not affected by the potential negative effects of the climate change.
+In addition, the activity of the Company is climate-neutral in the sense that the utility and value of the assets required for its core activity geothermal heat generation - are not affected by the potential negative effects of the climate change.
 The Company does not need to resort to extra projects to eliminate the adverse effects of climate change, nor does it incur any extra costs (e.g. maintenance) in this regard.

 Moreover, it should be noted that the core element of the strategy of PannErgy Group - as the region's dominant company utilising geothermal heat - is to play a key role in countering climate change by its environmentally friendly services of high operational reliability, and to enable major reductions in energy related expenditures by implementing environment preserving capital projects.
 PannErgy Plc. uses clean and renewable energy solutions to build the future, giving every generation the opportunity to create value by applying the principles of environmental protection and sustainability.
 The Company has set itself the goal of becoming a market leader in the Central and Eastern European region through the use of geothermal energy, which provides significant economical and ecological value for now and in the future.
+The environmental strategy of PannErgy designed to mitigate or prevent the negative effects of the climate change is described in Section 5 Strategy and Environmental Objectives of the PannErgy Group of the Business Report.